guimabdo/webtyped/README.md

 	"serviceMode": "angular", //optional, default: "fetch", current options: "fetch", "angular", "angular4" or "jquery" "trims": ["My.Namespace"], //optional
 	"baseModule": "WebApis", //optional
-	"keepPropsCase": false, //options, default: false.
-May be useful with old versions of Asp.Net WebApi "clear": true // delete typescript files that are not part of the current generation }
+	"keepPropsCase": false, //optional, default: false.
+May be useful with old versions of Asp.Net WebApi "clear": true //optional, default: true.
+Delete typescript files that are not part of the current generation }

 ```